-Explore the best trails near Ellensburg with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Ellensburg with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 My sister and I completed this hike today.
 We found it to be pretty challenging.
 It was a steady climb right from the start.
 The last mile to the top was very steep with loose gravel making it very difficult to keep your footing.
 Some beautiful views at the top, with a very cold wind for a 65 degree sunny day.
 Wear layers!